hjf/wonderq_challenge/README.md

 # This is the WonderQ simple queue.

-This is an implementation of a very simple message queue.
+This is an implementation of a very simple polling message queue.
 It has only 3 commands:

  - **Enqueue:** Puts a new element in the queue.
  - **Dequeue:** Returns the first available element from the queue.